Debunking Myths about Shampoo

 Wash your hair with lemon or vinegar to make them shine.

 This doesn’t apply nowadays.
-In the old days, before modern shampoo came into picture, people washed their hair with soap.
+In the old days, before modern shampoo came into the picture, people washed their hair with soap.
 These soaps would deposit an alkaline film on the hair, dulling the hair’s cuticle.
 An acid rinse, from lemon or vinegar, would neutralize this alkaline deposit and add shine to the hair.
 Modern shampoos do not create an alkaline film so an acid rinse is absolutely unnecessary.